 Scarborough Marsh Audubon Center

-The marsh channels open into wider water, herons and egrets are everywhere, and the light in the late afternoon is something else.
-A different experience than the beach, and genuinely worth a half day.
-About 10 miles north of the hotel via Route 1.
-Rental season and tour schedule at maineaudubon.org.
+About 15 minutes north, Scarborough Marsh is Maine's largest salt marsh: 3,100 acres managed by Maine Audubon.
+The Audubon Center rents kayaks and canoes and runs guided naturalist tours through the marsh from late June through late August.
+The channels open into wider water, herons and egrets are everywhere, and the light in late afternoon is something else entirely.
+A different experience than the beach, and worth a half day.
+About 10 miles north via Route 1.
+Schedule at maineaudubon.org.

 Rachel Carson National Wildlife Refuge

-About 15 miles south in Wells.
-The refuge protects over 9,000 acres of coastal habitat across 50 miles of southern Maine shoreline.
-The main visitor access point is the Carson Trail, a one-mile flat loop with gravel and boardwalk, 11 interpretive stops through salt marsh and upland forest.
+About 15 miles south in Wells, the refuge protects over 9,000 acres of coastal habitat across 50 miles of southern Maine shoreline.
+The Carson Trail is a one-mile flat loop with gravel and boardwalk, 11 interpretive stops through salt marsh and upland forest.
 Free.
 Leashed pets welcome.
-Restroom at the trailhead.
+Easy 45-minute walk.
+The interpretive signs on the salt marsh ecosystem are genuinely good.
+For birders, this is among the best spots in southern Maine during spring and fall migration.

 Local Trails Near Saco